• Skip to primary navigation

 Instructions

-• Heat the oven to 450 F degrees.
+• Heat the oven to 450°F (232°C).

 • In a small bowl whisk all the dry rub ingredients together; set aside.

 • Pat the chicken breast dry with a paper towel.
-Drizzle about 1 tbsp of olive oil over the bottom of a baking dish and brush it over the bottom to cover the entire surface.
+Drizzle about 1 tablespoon of olive oil over the bottom of a baking dish and brush it over the bottom to cover the entire surface.
 Place the chicken breasts in the baking dish and brush the remaining olive oil over both sides of the chicken.

 • Sprinkle half of the rub over one side of the chicken breasts then flip them over and sprinkle the other side with the remaining rub.
 Use your hands if necessary to make sure the entire breasts are seasoned.